 (ICH E3; 9.7.1, 11.4.2.1.
 ICH E9; 5.7)

 Although site is a stratification factor in the randomisation, we will not be adjusting for site in the analyses.
 The main reason for stratification was operational - primarily to deal with drug management - and it is not thought that site will greatly influence the outcome.
-There are also a number of sites that recruited less than 10 patients, and so we do not feel it is appropriate to adjust for site as either a fixed or random effect.
+There are also a number of sites that recruited less than 10 patients, and, whilst this in itself doesn’t preclude adding in a random effect, given that we do not expect site to impact on the outcome we do not feel it is appropriate to adjust for site as either a fixed or random effect.

 Exploratory analyses of the primary outcome will look for a treatment interaction effect with the following subgroups defined at baseline: